All posts

 Extreme (0–19)

 The contract has multiple provisions that create severe, potentially uncapped exposure.
 Contracts in this range typically combine an unlimited personal guaranty, aggressive holdover provisions, broad indemnification, and no tenant-protective language anywhere.
 These exist.
 They get signed.
-The people who sign them almost always regret it.
+Signers in this band commonly report later that the realized exposure exceeded what they understood at signing.

 What Gets Flagged